simviu/IcEng/README.md

 # Document
 More info check IcEng/doc/IcEng_Manual.pdf
+(... under construction ... )

 # Pre-Build Binary
 Pre-Build binary are provided in : https://github.com/simviu/IcEngBuild

+# VR
+VR demo can be found in project IcVRDemo, in all platforms.
+On iOS/Android, the VR demo can be put into Google Cardboard or similar headset VR box.
+For Occulus or other PC VR headset, the device need to support external monitor mode, and the orientation of headset should feed in via their API, by calling IcWindow::onDeviceRot() function.

 # License
 Check BSD license :